Russia–United Kingdom relations: 2010s

 In 2016, 52% of British people decided to vote in favor for the country's exit from the European Union, which was known as Brexit.
 As shockwave were sent across the country, both Cameron and British officials accused Russia of meddling the vote.
-Future British Prime Minister, Boris Johnson, was accused of being a Russian stooge and underestimating Russian interference.
+Future British prime minister, Boris Johnson, was accused of being a Russian stooge and underestimating Russian interference.

+According to an Intelligence and security committee report the British government and intelligence agencies failed to conduct any proper assessment of Kremlin attempts to interfere with the Brexit referendum.

 In early 2017, during her meeting with U.S. president Donald Trump, the UK prime minister Theresa May appeared to take a line harsher than that of the U.S. on the Russian sanctions.

-In April 2017, Moscow's ambassador to the UK Alexander Yakovenko said UK-Russia relations were at an all-time low.
+In April 2017, Moscow's ambassador to the UK Alexander Yakovenko strongly criticised the UK for "raising tensions in Europe" by deploying 800 troops to Estonia.
+Yakovenko stated that UK-Russia relations were at an "all-time low", adding that there was no longer any "bilateral relationship of substance" between the countries.